Intake – admit wisely

 - Planning is key – maintaining a steady flow of cats going out to their new homes enables you to take in cats that you know are waiting

-- Working at optimum capacity also means you keep some space free for unexpected intake eg emergencies or cats that have previously been homed and need to be returned to the centre
+- Working at optimum occupancy also means you keep some space free for unexpected intake eg emergencies or cats that have previously been homed and need to be returned to the centre

 - It is also useful to be aware of other organisations in your area which may have capacity that can be shared or they may be able to support homing of particular types of cats

-Working at optimum capacity to care well for cats means that each cat is confined for the shortest possible period of time, because:
+Working at optimum occupancy to care well for cats means that each cat is confined for the shortest possible period of time, because:

 - Each cat gets individual care, is less distressed and sells itself better to potential new owners